TVNZ 2: 1975-1980: TV2 South Pacific Television

+1980-present: Television New Zealand

+Television Two relaunched at 12:00 noon on 16 February 1980 under the administration of Television New Zealand, with the promise of 'complementary programming'.
 In 1981, tenders were called for the supply of programmes for TV2's morning slot.
 The following year Northern Television began producing programmes as the first private enterprise TV broadcaster in the country.
 In 1983 Northern TV was forced to close due to high costs and low advertising revenue.

 The National government debated selling off TV2 to a private enterprise in 1983, but this did not happen.
+In 1987, Television New Zealand started to move away from complementary programming, with TV2 emphasising entertainment while TV One would emphasise information-based programming.

-By mid-1987, TV2 was rebranded as "Network Two".
-In 1988 the Labour government dissolved BCNZ, and deregulated the broadcasting market.
-With the launch of TV3 in 1989, Network Two (now rebranded "Channel 2") moved away from complementary programming and repositioned itself as an entertainment channel, leaving more serious programming to TV One.
+By mid-1987, TV2 was rebranded as "Network Two", and in 1989 was rebranded as "Channel 2".
 In January 1992, Channel 2 introduced 24-hour television overnight which lasted three months.
 It went back to a nightly closedown but 24-hour programming was reintroduced by mid-1993, initially on Fridays and Saturdays.
 By mid-1994, 24-hour programming on Channel 2 was extended to Thursdays to Sundays, and on 19 October 1994, Channel 2 began broadcasting non-stop, 24 hours a day.
 In 1995, Channel 2 reverted to its old name, TV2.

-TV2's highest-ever rating broadcast was the BBC Panorama interview with Diana, Princess of Wales, which screened on 21 November 1995.
-1.517 million New Zealanders tuned in, or 41 percent of New Zealand's population (3.706 million).
-The broadcast remained the country's most watched television broadcast until 31 August 1997, when TV One's breaking news of Diana's death gained 1.703 million viewers.
+In line with TVNZ's repositioning in mid-1997, a new raft of local shows were unveiled, as well as a new look.
+The increase in such productions would also solidify its ratings performance in the 7:30pm-8:30pm timeslot, while also increasing the amount of local faces on screen and jobs in the media industry.

+TV2 picked up SportsCafe from Sky 1 in 2003 in order to attract a wider audience.
+That same year, it ended the overnight programming block M2, dedicated to national and international music, after eighteen months on air, which was criticised by local musicians.
+Satellite Pictures, M2s producer, continued making Squeeze and Space for the channel.

 On 22 September 2007, TV2 went into 16:9 widescreen on Freeview 24 hours a day.

 On 2 September 2010, TV2 changed from broadcasting in 720p high definition to 1080i.

 On New Year's Day 2012, TV2 introduced a new look graphics package with a new theme song for the network.
 At the same time, the TV2 digital on-screen graphic logo moved from the top right hand corner of the screen to the bottom right hand corner of the screen, for the first time since 2003.

 From 19 August 2013, TV2 reacquired broadcast rights for Home and Away, after outbidding TV3.

 On 1 October 2016, the channel was renamed TVNZ 2.